Titanic: In Northern Ireland

-Despite over 1,600 ships being built by Harland and Wolff in Belfast Harbour, Queen's Island became renamed after its most famous ship, Titanic Quarter in 1995.
+Despite over 1,600 ships being built by Harland and Wolff in Belfast Harbour, Queen's Island became rebranded after its most famous ship, Titanic Quarter in 1995.
 Once a sensitive story, Titanic is now considered one of Northern Ireland's most revered and uniting symbols.

 In late August 2018, several groups were vying for the right to purchase the 5,500 Titanic relics that were an asset of the bankrupt Premier Exhibitions.
 Eventually, Titanic Belfast, Titanic Foundation Limited and the National Museums Northern Ireland joined with the National Maritime Museum as a consortium that was raising money to purchase the 5,500 artefacts.
 The group intended to keep all of the items together as a single exhibit.
 Oceanographer Robert Ballard said he favoured this bid since it would ensure that the memorabilia would be permanently displayed in Belfast (where Titanic was built) and in Greenwich.
 The museums were critical of the bid process set by the Bankruptcy court in Jacksonville, Florida.
 The minimum bid for the 11 October 2018 auction was set at US$21.5 million (£16.5m) and the consortium did not have enough funding to meet that amount.
 On 17 October 2018, The New York Times reported that a consortium of three hedge funds—Apollo Global Management, Alta Fundamental Advisers, and PacBridge Capital Partners—had paid US$19.5 million for the collection.
 At the time of the purchase, the consortium agreed to continued oversight by the court concerning new exploration or salvage expedition must receive approval from NOAA and the court.
 Further, the purchase price gives Premier's unsecured creditors an 80% recovery.